 Make it descriptive

 When you write your App Description, tell users what the app is for.
-If you simply put "Midwest Grain Expo app", Apple will reject it.
+If you simply put "Midwest Grain Conferences app", Apple will reject it.
 Instead, use something like this:

-"The Midwest Grain Expo's fundamental mission is to bring together like-minded grain-ologists who are looking to connect in a meaningful way, be inspired, and ultimately co-create — because we are stronger (and smarter) together."
+"The Midwest Grain Expo's fundamental mission is to bring together like-minded grain-ologists who are looking to connect in a meaningful way, be inspired, and ultimately co-create — because we grow stronger (and smarter) together."

 Make it simple

 If you set your app's Sign-up and Log-in options with any of the social login options, and your event is Invite-Only, this can cause confusion when people try to sign in to your app.
 For example, if they make their account with LinkedIn, and their LinkedIn account is associated with a different email address than they're registered with, they won't be able to log in.

 It's safest to choose only Email as your app's Sign-up and Log-in option if your event is Invite-only.

 Make it pretty

 We get it.
 You want your app in the hands of your attendees as soon as possible, but don't forget to finish dressing it up before you send it to the party!
 If you haven't finished customizing your Event App with a logo and cover image, custom color, or feature icons, or if you're using any placeholder text or images, we'll probably bounce the app back to you.

 Why?
-We take screenshots of your app to show on the App Store and Play Store, so if the event's customization is incomplete, they won't be the best representation of your app, and people might get confused.
+We take screenshots of your app to show on the App Store and Play Store, so if the event's customization is incomplete, the screenshots won't be the best representation of your app, and people might get confused.

 Make it free

 No, we're not asking you to give away registrations.
-Any time Apple sees money changing hands in an app hosted on the App Store, they want a piece.
-Anything in your app that mentions paid services, paywalled content, raffles/sweepstakes/gambling, and even charitable giving could cause some issues.
+Any time Apple sees money changing hands in an app hosted on the App Store, they want some.
+Anything in your app that mentions paid services, paywalled content, raffles, sweepstakes, gambling, and even charitable giving could cause some issues.